 Data security and integrity is a high priority for Clarius.
 The software uses elliptical curve cryptography to keep your data safe.
 Even in the unlikely event that data is intercepted, it will be indecipherable to the intercepting party.

 If the Clarius Cloud infrastructure is not the preferred method for storing data, Cloud storage can be disabled and subsequent methods such as sending to PACS via DICOM, or local device storage, can be used.
-If using DICOM, the appropriate software license must be enabled.
-At the end of each exam the user will be able to select from multiple DICOM destinations within the hospital.
-The exams will not be retained on smart devices once uploaded to DICOM.

-Additional details can be read within Clarius' Information Security Whitepaper..
+Additional details can be read within Clarius' Information Security Whitepaper.

 Physical Locations